nichoio/mark-two/README.md

 # mark-two

 ...bringing assignments, exams and marks to the Blockchain.
-This is DApp allowing you to create so-called assignments, mainly consisting of a question and the possibility to solve such assignments.
+This is a **DApp for Ethereum** allowing you to create so-called assignments, mainly consisting of a question and the possibility to solve such assignments.
 Moreover external correctors can grade these solutions.
 Creators of assignments can also incentivise their tasks.
 After a corrector has graded all solutions (s)he can receive a reward in the form of **M2C-Tokens** (Mark2Coin-Tokens)!

 ## How to set it up